nodejs/package-maintenance/README.md

 The package maintenance team policy on landing a PR n the nodejs/package-maintenance repository is for there to be:
-- At least 4 approvals from rebular members
+- At least 4 approvals from regular members
 - No blocking reviews
 - 7 day period from the 4th approval to merging